MrQuantumPlayer/second-project/README.md

 # second-project
-Second Project in Foundation course of Odin Project
+Second Project in Foundation Course of Odin Project